Testing best practices

 • Factories don’t have to be limited to ActiveRecord objects.
 See example.

-• Factories and their traits should produce valid objects that are verified by specs.
+• Factories and their traits should produce valid objects that are verified by shared specs run in every model spec.

 • Avoid the use of skip_callback in factories.
 See issue #247865 for details.